TTI (Time To Interactive): what it is and what it tells about your website

 If something behaves differently than it looks, then visitors are frustrated.

-This is especially true if it happens when a potential customer interacts with your website for the first time.
+This is especially true if it happens when a potential user interacts with your website for the first time.
 A severe case is when a website appears ready visually but doesn’t respond to user input.
 How to measure and track this behavior?
 For that, there’s the Google Lighthouse performance metric, Time To Interactive.

-What does Time To Interactive measure?
+Time To Interactive meaning

-Technically, a fully interactive web page means:
+Technically, a fully interactive web page with good TTI means:

-1. First Contentful Paint (FCP) happened.
-FCP is a timestamp of how long it takes a browser to render an image, text block or non-white <canvas> element on the page.
+In other words, FCP is a timestamp of how long it takes a browser to render an image, text block, or non-white

-2. No long Javascript tasks happened within the last 5 seconds.
-A long Javascript task is a script whose execution makes the browser locked up for more than 50 milliseconds.
+element on the page. - No long Javascript tasks happened within the last 5 seconds.
+Next, execution of these commands shouldn’t last more than 50 milliseconds.

 Reference values

-• From 0 to 3.8 seconds — Green (fast)
+- From 0 to 3.8 seconds — Green (fast = good TTI score)

-• From 3.9 to 7.3 seconds — Orange (moderate)
+- From 3.9 to 7.3 seconds — Orange (moderate responsiveness)

-• More than 7.3 seconds — Red (slow)
+- More than 7.3 seconds — Red (slow load time)

-What causes a low TTI score?
+What causes a slow TTI?

 There could be different reasons.
 Now that you know the definition of TTI, let’s go over the typical bottlenecks.